Investment Glossary – Roth IRA

 Those last three words imply two things – first, that you and/or your spouse must have income to be able to contribute to a Roth IRA, and second, that you do not receive any tax benefit in the year you make your contribution.
 You cannot fund a Roth IRA with income earned on bank accounts or investment accounts.
 You must have W-2 or 1099 income in order to make contributions.

 As mentioned in the initial paragraph, there are some limitations when it comes to how much you can contribute to a Roth IRA.
 There’s also eligibility criteria based on how much income you earn.
-In 2018, the maximum allowable contribution was $5,500, though this is going up to $6,000 in 2019.
-For investors age 50 and older, you’re able to contribute an additional $1,000 each year, or $6,500 in 2018 and $7,000 in 2019.
+The maximum contribution in 2020 remains $6,000, the same as it was in 2019.
+For investors age 50 and older, you’re able to contribute an additional $1,000 each year, or $7,000 total in 2020.
 If your earned income is less than those amounts, you can only contribute up to the amount of income you earned in that year, rather than the IRS-specified maximum.
-For example, if you earned $4,000 in 2018, you can only contribute up to $4,000 into a Roth IRA, rather than the $5,500 limit for 2018.
+For example, if you earned $4,000 in 2020, you can only contribute up to $4,000 into a Roth IRA, rather than the $6,000 limit for 2020.

 However, there’s another factor out there that will determine if you can contribute to a Roth IRA as well – whether you make too much money.
-In 2018, if you have Modified Adjusted Gross Income (MAGI) north of $120,000 as a single filer or $189,000 as a joint filer, your ability to contribute to a Roth IRA will phase out, with that ability eliminated at $135,000 for single filers and $199,000 for joint filers.
-In 2019, the phase-out limits begin at $122,000 for single filers and $193,000 for joint filers, phasing out completely at $137,000 for single filers and $203,000 for joint filers.
+In 2020, if you have Modified Adjusted Gross Income (MAGI) north of $124,000 as a single filer or $196,000 as a joint filer, your ability to contribute to a Roth IRA will phase out, with that ability eliminated at $139,000 for single filers and $206,000 for joint filers.
 If you have an ice cream headache from the numbers, call a tax preparer because they know this stuff cold and enjoy doing math (unlike most people).